Basics of Interplanetary Flight

 - "I was having too much fun for the course to end."

 If you find these topics compelling, please join us for seven consecutive Thursday evenings at the inspiring Art Center College of Design South Campus at Raymond & Glenarm in Pasadena.
+And if you can't make it yourself, please considering spreading word to someone who might be interested.

 The course is an interactive, high-fidelity survey of disciplines and projects in today's interplanetary flight.
 It involves the participants in a variety of techniques, including visuals, design-based learning, hands-on physics, brainstorming, lecture, demonstrations, guest speakers, and lots more.
 No credit means no tests, no mandatory assignments, only a 3-hour-per-week time commitment: 7-10 p.m.
 Thursdays.